aragon/protocol/docs/6-external-interface/6-payments-book.md

     - **Period ID:** Identification number of the period being queried
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Balance checkpoint:** Court term ID of a period used to fetch the total active balance of the jurors registry
+    - **Balance checkpoint:** Court term ID of a period used to fetch the total active balance of the guardians registry
-    - **Total active balance:** Total amount of juror tokens active in the Court at the corresponding period checkpoint
+    - **Total active balance:** Total amount of guardian tokens active in the Court at the corresponding period checkpoint

 #### 6.6.2.6.
-Juror fees
+Guardian fees

 - **Inputs:**
     - **Period ID:** Identification number of the period being queried
-    - **Juror:** Address of the juror querying the owed shared fees of
+    - **Guardian:** Address of the guardian querying the owed shared fees of
     - **Token:** Address of the token being queried
 - **Pre-flight checks:**
     - Ensure that the balance details of the requested period have been ensured
 - **Outputs:**
-    - **Amount:** Amount of token fees owed to the given juror for the requested period
+    - **Amount:** Amount of token fees owed to the given guardian for the requested period

 #### 6.6.2.7.
-Has juror claimed
+Has guardian claimed

 - **Inputs:**
     - **Period ID:** Identification number of the period being queried
-    - **Juror:** Address of the juror querying the owed shared fees of
+    - **Guardian:** Address of the guardian querying the owed shared fees of
     - **Token:** Address of the token being queried
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Claimed:** True if the juror fees have already been claimed for the given period and token, false otherwise
+    - **Claimed:** True if the guardian fees have already been claimed for the given period and token, false otherwise

 #### 6.6.2.8.
 Governor fees